-Introduction to Religious Education
+CHST 3301 Survey of Christian Education

-Church Administration
+CHST 3372 Church Administration

-The Educ.
-Ministry of the Church
+CHST 4301 Teaching Ministry of the Church

-of the following courses:
+Choose from one of the following courses:

-Religion and Older Persons
+CHST 3304 Religion and Older Persons

-Children's Ministry in the Church
+CHST 4306 Children's Ministry in the Church

-Youth Ministry in the Church
+CHST 4307 Youth Ministry in the Church

+(12 hours)

-- Minimum of 42 upper-level credit hours.
-(Exception: Inverted Degree Program) Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level.
-Minimum of 32 credit hours in residence at DBU.
-3. - Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
-Students must receive approval of 4. the registrar prior to taking courses at any other college or university. - Minimum of 126 credit hours to graduate.
-5. - 6.
+- 1. Minimum of 42 upper-level credit hours.
+(Exception: Inverted Degree Program) - 2.
+Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - 3.
+Minimum of 32 credit hours in residence at DBU. - 4.
+Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
+Students must receive approval of the registrar prior to taking courses at any other college or university. - 5.
+Minimum of 126 credit hours to graduate. - 6.
 Satisfactory completion of all requirements on official degree plan.